Patsch91/NerdOCTAXE-Gamma/README.md

 The NerdOCTAXEγ is a 8-Asic version of the [NerdQAxe++](https://github.com/shufps/qaxe) with [Nerdminer](https://github.com/BitMaker-hub/NerdMiner_v2) / [Nerdaxe](https://github.com/BitMaker-hub/NerdAxeUltra) Display and is running the [BitAxe](https://github.com/skot/bitaxe) Firmware as its Core.

-It runs standalone and uses 8 ASICs of type BM1370 to achieve an average Hashrate of ~9-10Th/s at ~180Watts
+It runs standalone and uses 8 ASICs of type BM1370 to achieve a Hashrate of ~9-10Th/s at ~180Watts

 <img src="https://github.com/Patsch91/NerdOCTAXE-Gamma/blob/feat_bm1370/GammaFront.jpg" width="700px">